Hari Nur Cahya Murni: Bureaucratic career

-Director General of Regional Development
+Director general of regional development

-After serving as expert staff for a year, Murni became the Director General of Regional Development on 27 July 2020 under Minister Tito Karnavian.
+After serving as expert staff for a year, Murni became the director general of regional development on 27 July 2020 under Minister Tito Karnavian.
 Murni retired on 25 October 2021 and was replaced by Sugeng Haryono, an expert staff in the ministry, in an acting capacity a day later.

-Acting Governor of Jambi
+Acting governor of Jambi

 Murni became the acting governor of Jambi on 18 February 2021.
 She became the first female to held the office, albeit in acting capacity.

 Personal life

 Murni was married to Norman Muhdad.